 - You have not yet activated your Geneious Biologics account.
 This may be either because your account has not yet been created (in which case you should contact your account administrator), or you have not activated your account using the link that was sent to you via email when your account was first created.

-If you have ruled out the above reasons and are still unable to log in with your Microsoft account, please contact support with details of what you are experiencing when attempting to log in.
+If you have ruled out the above reasons and are still unable to log in with your SSO account, please contact support with details of what you are experiencing when attempting to log in.

 Enabling SSO for your organization